 Warts are small lesions on the skin, caused by a virus called the human papilloma virus (HPV).
 They should not be confused with seborrhoeic keratoses, which are sometimes called seborrhoeic warts or age warts, though these are more likely to be caused by sun damage.

-Warts are spread by skin contact with someone who has the virus, or with the wart virus which has been left behind on a surface, such as a shower (causing a planter wart).
+They are spread by skin contact with someone who has the virus, or where the virus has been left behind on a surface, such as a shower (causing a planter wart).
 There are many strains of the HPV virus, with only a couple being related to warts on the skin.

 Do warts need to be treated?